 However, its primary function is to help in carrying messages from the brain to the rest of the central nervous system.
 GABA is also known for assisting in the relief of the sensation of anxiety and/or stress in the body.
 Upon its release, GABA produces calming effects which subsequently relax the body.
 This phenomenon is accomplished by GABA reducing the nerve cells’ activity throughout the entire central nervous system.

-GABA has many other uses other than simply combatting and alleviating feelings of depression, anxiety, and stress.
-It is also used to improve overall mood, assisting in promoting sleep, and in some cases can even diminish premenstrual symptoms in women.
+GABA has many other uses other than combating and alleviating feelings of depression, anxiety, and stress.
+It is also used to improve overall mood and assist in promoting sleep.
+In some cases, it can even diminish premenstrual symptoms in women.

 Benzodiazepines function by mimicking the effects of the neurotransmitter GABA at the GABA receptor sites located on the nerves.
 Since some individuals do not produce enough GABA naturally or need more GABA in general, physicians and mental health experts will prescribe benzos to patients to help combat a variety of different conditions.
 Unfortunately, benzo use is not without risk.

 Due to the presence of the benzos in the system, the brain will begin to alter the way in which an amount of the neurotransmitter is synthesized.
 As production is altered, the brain will become dependant on these medications to function correctly.
 Without benzos, the brain will not produce enough GABA resulting in potentially life-threatening withdrawal symptoms.